Isemarket

-Isemarkt – One of the most beautiful weekly markets in Germany under a subway bridge.
+Isemarkt – One of the most beautiful weekly markets in Germany under an underground railway bridge.

-In the Hamburg district of Harvestehude, Isestraße transforms twice a week into a vibrant market scene: the Isemarkt.
-You can find this weekly market between the stations Hoheluftbrücke and Eppendorfer Baum and shop for everything your heart desires over a stretch of about one kilometer.
+In Hamburg's Harvestehude district, Isestraße is transformed into a lively market twice a week: the Isemarkt.
+You will find this weekly market between the Hoheluftbrücke and Eppendorfer Baum stations and can shop for everything your heart desires over a distance of around one kilometre.

 What makes the Isemarkt so special?

-The Isemarkt offers a unique atmosphere and stands out from other weekly markets in its variety of offerings.
-In addition to regional specialties, you will also find international delicacies here.
-Whether you are looking for fresh fish, handcrafted cheese, or exotic fruits – you will find it at the Isemarkt.
-Moreover, numerous stalls provide the opportunity to stop for a moment and enjoy something to eat and drink.
+The Isemarkt offers a very special atmosphere and stands out from other weekly markets in terms of what it has to offer.
+In addition to regional specialities, you can also find international delicacies here.
+Whether you are looking for fresh fish, handmade cheese or exotic fruits, you will find what you are looking for at the Isemarkt.
+Numerous stalls also offer the opportunity to stop for a bite to eat and a drink.

-Additionally, there are changing arts and crafts stalls.
-Here you can discover one-of-a-kind items and engage directly with the artists.
+There are also changing art and craft stalls.
+Here you can discover unique pieces and talk directly to the artists.

-Insider Tip: It’s best to visit the Isemarkt early in the morning, shortly after it opens.
-At this time, it’s still pleasantly quiet, and you have the chance to chat with the vendors in a relaxed atmosphere and grab the freshest products.
+Secret tip: It's best to visit the Isemarkt early in the morning, shortly after it opens.
+At this time, it is still pleasantly quiet and you have the opportunity to chat to the traders in a relaxed atmosphere and get your hands on the freshest products

 The most beautiful impressions from the Isemarkt Hamburg